-Nitroglycerin ointment is used to prevent episodes of angina (chest pain) in people who have coronary artery disease (narrowing of the blood vessels that supply blood to the heart).
+Nitroglycerin ointment (Nitro-Bid) is used to prevent episodes of angina (chest pain) in people who have coronary artery disease (narrowing of the blood vessels that supply blood to the heart).
 Nitroglycerin ointment can only be used to prevent attacks of angina; it cannot be used to treat an attack of angina once it has begun.
+Nitroglycerin ointment (Rectiv) is used in adults to treat pain from anal fissures (a split or tear in the tissue near the rectal area).
 Nitroglycerin is in a class of medications called vasodilators.
-It works by relaxing the blood vessels so that the heart does not need to work as hard and therefore does not need as much oxygen.
+Nitroglycerin ointment prevents angina by relaxing the blood vessels so that the heart does not need to work as hard and therefore does not need as much oxygen.
+Nitroglycerin ointment treats anal fissure pain by relaxing the blood vessels, which reduces the pressure in the anal tissues.

 Topical nitroglycerin comes as an ointment to apply to the skin.
-It is usually applied twice a day, once right after waking in the morning, and again 6 hours later.
+When used to prevent angina, it is usually applied twice a day, once right after waking in the morning, and again 6 hours later.
+When used to treat anal fissure pain, it is usually applied every 12 hours for up to 3 weeks.
+If you still have anal fissure pain after using the ointment for 3 weeks, call your doctor.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use nitroglycerin ointment exactly as directed.
 Do not apply more or less of it or apply it more often than prescribed by your doctor.

 Nitroglycerin ointment helps to prevent angina attacks but does not cure coronary artery disease.
 Continue to use nitroglycerin ointment even if you feel well.
 Do not stop using nitroglycerin ointment without talking to your doctor.